 At the end of its work, the Commission drew up an inventory of sexual violence in the Church, which makes for particularly grim reading.
-In the over-eighteens of the population of France, the number of child victims who suffered at the hands of clergy and other religious workers is, in effect, estimated to be about 216 000.
+In the over-eighteens of the population of France, the number of child victims who suffered at the hands of members of clergy and religious orders is, in effect, estimated to be about 216 000.
 While, in absolute and relative terms, these acts of violence were in decline up until the early 1990s, the numbers have since stopped decreasing.
 The Catholic Church is the place where sexual violence is most prevalent, other than in family and friend circles.